Sources: WH looking to revive Obamacare repeal before 100-day deadline

 - House Republicans pulled legislation to repeal and replace Obamacare last month

 - "It's just a total trust gap.
-As soon as we solve that, we can have a vote"
+As soon as we solve that, we can have a vote," a source said

 (CNN)Two sources close to the health care legislative process tell CNN the White House is exploring whether to take one more stab at repealing and replacing Obamacare before President Donald Trump hits the key milestone of 100 days in office late next week.